AdobeDocs/experience-manager-64.de-DE/help/sites-developing/designer.md

 ---
 title: Designs und der Designer
 seo-title: Designs and the Designer
-description: Sie müssen ein Design für Ihre Website erstellen.
-In AEM verwenden Sie dazu den Designer.
+description: Sie müssen ein Design für Ihre Website erstellen, und AEM verwenden dazu Designer
 seo-description: You will need to create a design for your website and in AEM, you do so by using the Designer
 uuid: b880ab49-8bea-4925-9b7b-e911ebda14ee
 contentOwner: Guillaume Carlino